HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 https://github.com/oharu121/http-query-method-rfc10008-demo

-Using a product catalog search API as the subject, we execute the same search conditions with all three methods — GET, POST, and QUERY — and compare the differences.
+Using a product catalog search API as the subject, the same search conditions are executed with the three methods GET, POST, and QUERY to compare the differences.

 Example search conditions: